Game Boy Micro: Release and sales

-Satoru Iwata stated that the marketing of the Nintendo DS may have hurt the Micro in the marketplace and admitted that Game Boy Micro sales did not meet Nintendo's expectations.

 The system retailed for US$99, compared to US$79 for the Game Boy Advance SP.
 The system was originally available in black and silver, and a red 20th Anniversary Edition was later released to commemorate the 20th anniversary of the Nintendo Entertainment System.

 Reception

-The Game Boy Micro's backlit screen, which is superior to the original AGS-001 (frontlit) Game Boy Advance SP model (a later remodel, the AGS-101, added a similar high quality screen to SP systems), has been praised for its visibility.
+The Game Boy Micro's backlit screen, which is superior to the original frontlit Game Boy Advance SP model (a later backlit remodel added a similar high-quality screen to SP systems), has been praised for its visibility.
 Due to a finer dot pitch, the screen is more evenly lit, and the brightness is adjustable.
 The smaller dot pitch has also improved the apparent sharpness of the display.

 The removable faceplates have also been praised because they allow for personalization and protect the high-resolution backlit screen.